AishaNoory/GovBot-Prototype/examples/chat_api_examples.md

 The Chat API endpoint is available at:
 - `/chat`

+This endpoint provides all chat functionality including creating new conversations, continuing existing conversations, and handling message history automatically.

 ## Starting a New Conversation

 To start a new conversation, send a POST request to the chat endpoint without providing a `session_id`.
 The API will create a new session and return the session ID in the response.